awslabs/clickstream-analytics-on-aws/docs/en/analytics/explore/attribution.md

 Attributions analysis are commonly used when analyzing the contribution of specific touchpoints, for example:

 - Identify the most important promotion slots within an app/website in terms of their contribution to a purchase goal;
-- Identify the most important traffic channels for an app/website based on the contribution to a conversion goal;
+- Identify the most important traffic channels for an app/website based on the contribution to a conversion goal

 ## Key concepts